Complete positivity and distance-avoiding sets: When is the completely positive formulation exact?

 Under the hypotheses of Theorem~\ref{thm:cp-exactness}, we must establish the identity $\vartheta(G, \Ccal(V)) = \alpha_\omega(G)$.
 The~`$\geq$' inequality follows from Theorem~\ref{thm:cp-upper-bound}; for the reverse inequality we use the following lemma.

-\begin{lemma} Let~$G = (V, E)$ be a locally-independent graph where~$V$ is a compact Hausdorff space, $\Gamma \subseteq \aut(G)$ be a compact group that acts continuously and transitively on~$V$, $\omega$ be a multiple of the pushforward of the Haar measure on~$\Gamma$, and assume~$\Gamma$ is metrizable via a bi-invariant density metric for the Haar measure.
+\begin{lemma} Let~$G = (V, E)$ be a locally independent graph where~$V$ is a compact Hausdorff space, let~$\Gamma \subseteq \aut(G)$ be a compact group that acts continuously and transitively on~$V$, let~$\omega$ be a multiple of the pushforward of the Haar measure on~$\Gamma$, and assume~$\Gamma$ is metrizable via a bi-invariant density metric for the Haar measure.
 If~$A$ is a feasible solution of $\vartheta(G, \Ccal(V))$, then there is a measurable independent set in~$G$ with measure at least~$\langle J, A\rangle$. \end{lemma}